slapec/yaat/README.md

     Use this attribute if you wish to hide the dropdown.
 The value of the attribute is not stored but if the attribute exists the `$scope.$noDropdown` is set to `true`.
 Default value: `false`.
+    If this attribute is set ten jQuery-UI is not required.

 -   `dropdownText`